In a Nutshell

 What Services and Features Does Goverlan Offer

 Goverlan’s advanced Remote Control module is powerful and feature-rich.
 Clients can be configured for both on-demand and unattended systems, enabling businesses to safely connect with customers and seamlessly manage in-house machines.
-Technicians can control machines, chat via audio or text, print, and send scripts or automations.
+Technicians can control machines, chat via audio or text, print, and send scripts or automation.

 Goverlan’s infrastructure supports one-to-many and many-to-one support sessions, so multiple technicians can work to close tickets together, or a single technician can manage multiple machines at once.